‘The 100’ 4×7 Spoilers: Chaos Rains Down, Abby’s Plan, Who Will Be Sacrificed?

 A post shared by The 100 Writers (@the100writers) on

 This season of The 100 is all about surviving the second apocalypse.
 Most fans thought that Clarke Griffin or Raven Reyes (Lindsey Morgan) would come up with someplace safe to hide.
 However, it seems that whenever there is a sliver of hope, something happens to make the characters lose hope again.
-As fans recall, it ws discovered that Nightbloods can fight radiation.
+As fans recall, it was discovered that Nightbloods can fight radiation.
 Their bodies seem to “reject” the harmful and lethal effects.
 If everyone could become a Nightblood, then the world could be saved.

 On the last episode of The CW TV show, there was a plan to go to space to make Nightblood.
 However, that is out of the cards now since Becca’s rocket cannot be used.
 On the way to the island, Roan (Zach McGowan), Bellamy, and Clarke lost a barrel of hydrazine, which was needed to use Becca’s rocket.